 Azure Active Directory Domain Services is not supported with Enterprise Cloud PCs.

 What do I need to do if I only have Azure Active Directory Domain Services?

-You will need to migrate all your users from you Azure Active Directory Domain services to a full Active Directory domain and configure Hybrid AD Join.
+You will need to migrate all your users from your Azure Active Directory Domain Services to a full Active Directory domain and configure Hybrid AD Join.
 Azure AD Join will be supported in the future.